pyFFTW/pyFFTW/README.rst

 normal C extension in the ``pyfftw`` directory.
 Further building does not depend on cython (as long as the .c file remains).

+During configuration the available FFTW libraries are detected, so pay attention to the output when running ``setup.py``.
+On certain platforms, for example the long double precision is not available. pyFFTW still builds fine but will fail at runtime if asked to perform a transform involving long double precision.

+Regarding multithreading, if both posix and openMP FFTW libs are available, the openMP libs are preferred.
+This preference can be reversed by defining the environment variable ``PYFFTW_USE_PTHREADS`` prior to building.
+If neither option is available, pyFFTW works in serial mode only.

 For more ways of building and installing, see the `distutils documentation <http://docs.python.org/distutils/builtdist.html>`_ and `setuptools documentation <https://pythonhosted.org/setuptools/>`_.